Working in finance

 Liaises closely with our 70 partner countries to ensure effective planning, control and monitoring of global income and expenditure.

-IS Management Accounting
+IS Management Accounting and Procurement Team

 Supports managers to implement excellent cost/contract management and forecasting.
 Provides financial information and analysis of staff and activities and gets involved in significant organisation-wide projects, across London and our overseas IS offices.